Publix to help distribute coronavirus vaccine starting Wednesday

 Rhonda Mahaffey is hoping to get the shot soon; however she doesn’t meet current requirements.

-“It needs to be easy access for us to be able to get the vaccinations.” wants vaccine, Rhonda Mahaffey said.
+“It needs to be easy access for us to be able to get the vaccinations,” Rhonda Mahaffey said.

 Each Publix pharmacy received 100 doses of the vaccine from their state, enough for each person to get two doses.